- High-deductible health plans must conform to established federal guidelines.

-For 2018 coverage, the minimum required deductibles for HDHPs will rise to at least $1,350 for an individual, and $2,700 for a family.
-And the upper limit on total out-of-pocket exposure under an HDHP in 2018 will also increase to $6,650 for an individual, and $13,300 for a family
+For 2018 coverage, the minimum required deductibles for HDHPs is rising to at least $1,350 for an individual, and $2,700 for a family.
+And the upper limit on total out-of-pocket exposure under an HDHP in 2018 is also increasing to $6,650 for an individual, and $13,300 for a family.

 HSA contribution limits

-To help pay these out of pocket costs, it’s both wise and typical to pair your high-deductible plan with an IRS-qualified health savings account.
-In 2017, you can make tax-free deposits into this account (even if you take the standard deductions and don’t itemize) of up to $3,400 for individuals or $6,750 for family coverage.
+To help pay these out of pocket costs, it’s both wise and typical to pair your high-deductible plan with a health savings account (HSA).
+For 2017, you can make tax-free deposits into this account (even if you take the standard deductions and don’t itemize) of up to $3,400 for individuals or $6,750 for family coverage.
 If you’re 55 or older, you can contribute an extra $1,000 a year.